kf6gpe/gnuradio-baycon-2020/presentation.md

 * [LimeSDR](https://limemicro.com/products/boards/limesdr/) is another newer transceiver
 * Lots of other choices; just check for GNU Radio compatibility first

-# What does GNU Radio give me?
-* Over 400 DSP blocks, including filters, modulators, demodulators, visualization tools
-* Flow-based construction of radios & subsystems
-* The ability to add new blocks with code in Python or C++

 # Getting GNU Radio
 * On Linux, use your package manager